gerakul/FastSql/README.md

 # FastSql
-Light-weight, fast and easy to use C# library to retrieve, write (using bulk insert) and copy data in Microsoft SQL Server databases
+Light-weight, fast and easy to use C# library to retrieve, write (using bulk insert) and copy data in Microsoft SQL Server databases.
+There is support asynchronous operations.

 ## Samples: